 The ISMICC meetings shall be open to the public except as determined otherwise by the Assistant Secretary for Mental Health and Substance Use, in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the FACA.
 Notice of all meetings shall be given to the public.
-There will be opportunities for the public to comment prior to and during each meetings.
-In the event a portion of a meeting is closed to the public, a report shall be prepared which shall contain, at a minimum, a list of members, the ISMICC's functions, dates, places of meetings, and a summary of ISMICC activities and recommendations made during the fiscal year.
+There will be opportunities for the public to comment prior to and during each meeting.
+In the event a portion of a meeting is closed to the public, a report shall be prepared which shall contain, at a minimum, a list of members, the ISMICC’s functions, dates, places of meetings, and a summary of ISMICC activities and recommendations made during the fiscal year.

 Membership and Designation

 The ISMICC will consist of federal members listed below, or their designees, and non-federal public members.

 Federal Membership: The ISMICC shall be composed of the following Federal representatives, or the designees of such representatives, who will serve as Regular Government Employees:

 - The Secretary of Health and Human Services;

 - The Assistant Secretary for Mental Health and Substance Use;

 - The Secretary of Housing and Urban Development;

 - The Secretary of Labor;